Skip to content

 A lot of Booking.com Corporation customers aren’t happy with their service and the Better Business Bureau lists 847 customer complaints against the company in the past three years, including complaints for billing and collections practices, problems with a service/product, advertising and sales, among others.

 If your complaints haven’t been heard, we can help.
-At Agruss Law Firm, LLC we help customers who have been mistreated by big companies–much like Booking.com–and we turn your complaints into resolutions!
+At Mike Agruss Law we help customers who have been mistreated by big companies–much like Booking.com–and we turn your complaints into resolutions!

 We’ll not only file your legal demands with Booking.com, we’ll negotiate with the company.
 If your claim isn’t resolved through these negotiations, we’ll work through the legal process that is outlined in your Booking.com contract, which is typically arbitration.

-Agruss Law Firm, LLC gets results–including zero balances, refunds, and other compensation.
+Mike Agruss Law gets results–including zero balances, refunds, and other compensation.

 Here’s How to Make Big Companies Listen